rainesinc/warhammer/README.md

 unit tests with junit/Mockito
 logging with slf4j and log4j2
-users CRUD enable/disable in new form, users CRUD pre-select roles in edit form on load,
+users CRUD enable/disable in edit forms, users CRUD pre-select roles in edit form on load,

 convert to H2 database in master branch ,